jmolling/jmolling/README.md

 -->

 - 👋 I’m @jmolling
-- 👀 I’m interested in Hacking and Cyber Security Architecture
+- 👀 I’m interested in Hacking and Cyber Security Architecture topics.
-- 🌱 I’m currently learning for OSCP certification.
+- 🌱 I’m currently learning for some certifications exams, especially HackTheBox trail.
+I use the certification process as a source of study and motivation.
 - 💞️ I’m looking to collaborate on develop the Cyber Security Community

 <!---
 jmolling/jmolling is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.